A HISTORY OF WINTER CROW ROOSTS AND A VISIT TO A ROOST IN LAWRENCE, MASSACHUSETTS

 In the spring of 2021, Craig, along with Crow Patrol member, Will Bicks, participated in the annual Northeast Natural History Conference, held in conjunction with the annual meeting for the Wilson Ornithological Society, and the Association of Field Ornithologists.
 Their submission for the 2021 NENHC Video Festival was awarded first place in the observational footage category.
 In August 2021, Craig and Will presented a talk for one of the Round Table Discussions for the 2021 joint virtual meeting of the American Ornithological Society and the Society of Canadian Ornithologists.
 In November, Craig and Will presented another talk on using drones for wildlife conservation efforts for the 2021 annual meeting of The Wildlife Society, an international association for wildlife biologists involved in wildlife stewardship through science and education.

 Craig’s American Crow photos and articles have appeared in Bird Observer magazine bi-monthly birding journal; a number of Mass Audubon Society publications, the local Eagle Tribune newspaper, the Cornell Lab Bird Academy’s online course, “Anything but Common: the Hidden Life of the American Crow,” Muse, an award winning magazine for students; a feature article in MassWildlife Magazine, a feature article in Bird Observer, as well as in a new Peterson’s Reference Guide book on bird behavior published in Sept.
 2020 by well-known author and naturalist John Kricher.
-Craig was profiled in a major article in the Eagle Tribune, Newburyport News, on WBZ Radio, Canadian Wildlife Magazine, and in a front page story in the Boston Globe.
-He has been interviewed by Ray Brown on the syndicated Talkin’ Birds weekly radio show, and is also a frequent speaker and presenter to conservation and community groups on the Winter Crow Roost phenomenon.
+Craig was profiled in a major articles in the Eagle Tribune, Newburyport News, on WBZ Radio, GBH Radio, Canadian Wildlife Magazine, and in a front page stories in the Boston Globe and Eagle Tribune.
+He has been interviewed by Ray Brown on the syndicated Talkin’ Birds weekly radio show.
+Late in 2024, Bird Watcher’s Digest (BWD) highlighted the Crow Patrol in a feature story on Crows and winter roosts, and in the following edition highlighted the innovative use of drones to monitor large roosts.
+He is also a frequent speaker and presenter to conservation and community groups on the Winter Crow Roost phenomenon.